Mykhailo Yalovy: Creative work and activism

 In 1920 Yalovy joined the CPU(b).
 For some time he was located in Moscow as a representative of the Ukrainian government.
 In 1921, together with Mykahilo Symenko and Vasyl Aleshko, he created the Strike group of poet-futurists in Kharkiv.
 Together with Oleksa Slisarenko and Mykola Bazhan Yalovy became a member of Hart in 1925, later the same year with several members of Hart he created VAPLITE, becoming its president.

 In 1926 Yalovy published an article Saint-Petersburg's kholuystvo (kholuystvo is a derogatory Russian word for ignorance) in the defense of the national Ukrainian culture that was triggered by another article of the Leningrad magazine Zhyzn isskustva (#14), Self-determination or chauvinism?.
 On 20 November 1926 he was dismissed, together with Mykola Khvylovy, from the editorial board of Chervony Shliakh by the order of the Politburo of the Central Committee of the Communist Party of Ukraine (bilshovyks).
 Later he, Dosvitny, and Khvyliovy left VAPLITE in order to save the organization, but in the end it was forced to dissolve.

 Arrest and imprisonment

-Mykhailo Yalovy was arrested on the night of 12–13 May 1933 during the search of his apartment by the agents of the GPU of the Ukrainian SSR.
+Mykhailo Yalovy was arrested on the night of 12–13 May 1933 during the search of his apartment by the agents of the CPU(b) of the Ukrainian SSR.

 On 31 May 1933 he was expelled from the CPU(b) on the grounds that he had infiltrated its ranks with the aim of creating a counter-revolutionary fascist organization that had the goal of overthrowing the Soviet government.
 Yalovy was accused of spying for the Polish consulate, of Shumskism (support for Ukrainian autonomy and Ukrainizaton associated with Alexander Shumsky, and of preparing to assassinate Pavel Postyshev, the first secretary of the CPU(b).
 He refused to plead guilty to these crimes.

 Yalovy was sentenced to ten years in labor camps (ITL, part of the GULAG).